dwray/HackathonCore/demoscript.md

 - Solace global Mexican wave
-- Prettty soladmin network graph competition (already have a fish and a dog)
+- soladmin network graph competition (already have a fish and a dog)
 - Animation of the nodes coming online over time
 - changes in flow based on traffic across the neighbour links.
 - demo of global video distribution